 Choose your level: wall push-ups, incline push-ups using a counter or bench, knee push-ups, or standard push-ups.
 Lower chest toward surface with elbows at 45 degrees, then push back to start.

-Benefits: Builds upper body strength for pushing tasks, strengthens shoulders and chest, improves core stability, and maintains functional pressing strength.
+Benefits: Builds upper body strength for pushing tasks (opening heavy doors, rising from the floor, pushing a lawn mower), strengthens shoulders and chest, improves core stability, and maintains functional pressing strength.

 Muscle groups: Chest, shoulders, triceps, core.